GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/nvidia-nim/blueprints/drugdiscovery/README.md

     ```

-6. **Create NGC Secret:** Creates the secret for pulling images from NVIDIA NGC.  **Important:** Replace the placeholder API key with your actual NGC API Key.
+6. **Create NGC API Key Secret:** Creates secrets for pulling images from NVIDIA NGC and pods that need the API key at startup.

     ```bash